 Dinner & drinks in Nishiazabu

-I love trying local dishes when I travel, so for dinner we went to Butagumi, a tonkatsu restaurant in the backstreets of Nishiazabu.
-It wasn’t until after our trip that I discovered that Butagumi is one of the most highly regarded tonkatsu restaurants in Tokyo, but is a lot less touristy than it’s better-known competitor, Maison.
+We had dinner at Butagumi, a tonkatsu restaurant in the backstreets of Nishiazabu.
+It wasn’t until after our trip that I discovered that Butagumi is one of the most highly regarded tonkatsu restaurants in Tokyo, but is a lot less touristy than it’s competitor, Maison.

 Butagumi is one of my favourite restaurants I’ve ever been to.
 I’m not a huge fan of pork, schnitzel, parmas or curry, so tonkatsu is not something I expected to like.
 It’s a testament to the quality of Japanese cooking and Butagumi’s chef that their classic pork tonkatsu, which is essentially breaded pork served with a curry-like sauce, is one of my favourite meals I’ve ever eaten.